 Step 3: Apply theme: You can apply theme from Site settings – Change the Look.
 You can also apply theme programmatically.

-As illustrated above image, To create a custom composed look in SharePoint 2013, We need these artifacts ready.
-BTW, These design elements are reusable – Meaning can be used in any number of custom theme (or call it “Composed Look”)!
+As illustrated above, To create a custom composed look in SharePoint 2013, We need these artifacts ready.
+BTW, These design elements are reusable – Meaning can be used in any number of custom themes (or call it “Composed Look”)!

 - Master Page – AKA – Site Layout